 Judy Hedding became a resident of the Phoenix metropolitan area in 1979.
 Since her move to Arizona, she's lived in several different communities: Phoenix (two different neighborhoods), Tempe, Mesa and Chandler (two different neighborhoods).
 The Valley of the Sun — the moniker by which the Greater Phoenix area is widely known — is huge, and Judy has watched this uncomplicated western town morph into one of largest metropolitan areas in the country.

-Judy Hedding has been writing about Phoenix for About.com since 2000.
-She has been quoted in publications such as The Arizona Republic and the Wall Street Journal, and participated in local radio shows and media events.
-Judy travels around Greater Phoenix every week documenting activities and local trends for residents, as well as for tourists and people considering relocating to the area.
+I have been writing about Phoenix for About.com since 2000.
+In 2017 About.com Travel became TripSavvy.
+I have been quoted in publications such as The Arizona Republic and the Wall Street Journal, and participated in local radio shows and media events.
+I travel around Greater Phoenix documenting activities and local trends for residents, as well as for tourists and people considering relocating to the area.

-Judy has participated in many organizations and committees since moving to Arizona, including various Greater Phoenix economic development efforts and business-related philanthropy.
-She is a Past District Governor, Arizona and Distinguished Toastmaster in the Toastmasters International organization.
+I have participated in many organizations and committees since moving to Arizona, including various Greater Phoenix economic development efforts and business-related philanthropy.
+I am a Past District Governor, Arizona and Distinguished Toastmaster in the Toastmasters International organization.

-The About.com Phoenix site has thousands of pages of information relating to the Greater Phoenix area.
+I have written thousands of articles relating to the Greater Phoenix area.
 That includes not only Phoenix, but Scottsdale, Tempe, Chandler, Mesa, Glendale, Peoria, Surprise and many other neighboring cities and towns that are considered suburbs of the City of Phoenix.
 There's a lot to know about Greater Phoenix, and I am constantly adding information to this site about attractions, jobs, environment, transportation, real estate, activities, sports, weather, flora and fauna, and more.

 Q: Who is Judy Hedding?

-A: I am Judy Hedding, writing for About.com on the topic of Greater Phoenix, AZ.
+A: I am Judy Hedding, writing for TripSavvy (formerly known as About.com) on the topic of Greater Phoenix, AZ and other Arizona-related travel topics.
 I'm a real person.
 I'm not automated or a bot.
 I have feelings.

 Q: I can't find what I'm looking for.
 What should I do?

-Q: I saw something that was outdated or wrong on the About.com Phoenix site.
+Q: I saw something that was outdated or wrong in one of your articles.
 What should I do?

 A: Let me know.
 I'll take a look and make any necessary changes.
 Please include the URL of the page where you saw the error, since I don't know which of the thousands of pages you are looking at.

-Q: How do I submit an event for the calendar or weekly event blog?
+Q: How do I submit an event for the calendar?

 A Can you give me recommendations for restaurants, attractions, vacation spots, and the best areas to live?

-Q. I address all of those issues and more here at the About.com Phoenix site.
+Q. I address all of those issues and more in these articles.
 Everyone has their own special situation, so if you have a specific question, you can send me an email.
 If I can answer off the top of my head, I will do so.
-Honestly, though, I am not in a position to provide spiritual, family, moving, marketing, education, itineraries or job hunting advice.
+Honestly, though, I am not in a position to provide spiritual, family, moving, marketing, education, travel itineraries or job hunting advice.

 Q. Can you send me the Phoenix Guide?